The site works in a test mode

 Ushguli Community

-From this village, the road takes you up to Latfari mountain pass, which is located at the source of two rivers: Lamushuristskali (a tributary of Tskhenistskali River) and Valeshi (a tributary of Enguri River).
-The mountain pass is covered with alpine and sub-alpine meadows, and connects upper and lower Svaneti.
+From this village, the road takes you up to Latpari Pass, which is located at the source of two rivers: Lamushuristskali and Valeshi.
+The mountain pass is covered with alpine and sub-alpine meadows, and connects Zemo (upper) and Kvelo (lower) parts of Svaneti.
 At the highest point of the mountain pass, you are 3,050 meters above sea level, with inexplicably glorious vistas of Svaneti in front of you.

 Mami Village